Overview

 8. Life Support for Military Land, Air and Naval Operations Systems

 Larger systems, vessels and vehicles are usually purchased from foreign companies through industrial cooperation agreements.
 Most Norwegian defense companies are relatively small compared to international defense companies.
-According to the EU definition of sizable companies, only two Norwegian defense companies can be considered large: Kongsberg Defence and Aerospace, and Nammo.
+According to the EU definition of sizable companies, only two Norwegian defense companies can be considered large: Kongsberg Defence and Aerospace (part of the Kongsberg Group) and Nammo.

 Investments in the Norwegian Army will include development of Brigade North with four maneuver battalions, with tactical and logistical support.
 The maneuver battalions will be equipped with new main battle tanks, mobile air defense systems, and long-range precision fire.
 In addition, the modernization of the Home Guard will continue.
 Norway plans to strengthen the Navy with more personnel.
 The frigates will undergo necessary upgrades.
 The submarines will be replaced with a new platform in cooperation with Germany and with a completion date around 2030.
 In addition, three new Coast Guard vessels will be introduced in the period 2021-2025.
 To preserve the maritime operational capability after 2030, the Norwegian government will start the planning of replacement surface vessels.
-A decision concerning type and number of vessels will be made at a later stage.
+A decision concerning the type and number of vessels will be made at a later stage.
 For the Norwegian Air Force, the introduction of new aircraft systems will have priority during the years leading up to 2025.
-The implementation of the F-35 Lightning II continues.
-P-8 Poseidon maritime patrol aircraft will replace the fleet of P-3 Orion and DA-20 Jet Falcons.
-Delivery of P-8s to Norway started in spring 2022.
+The implementation of the F-35 Lightning II fighters continues.
+New P-8 Poseidon maritime patrol aircraft are replacing the fleet of P-3 Orion and DA-20 Jet Falcons.
 To improve air defense capability, the NASAMS II air defense system will be upgraded with modern sensors, as well as the introduction of complementary capacity with shorter range.
 The Norwegian Special Forces will continue to contribute to both national and international operations and plan to increase personnel and one additional operations task group.
-It has been announced that the Bell 412 transport helicopters will be replaced by a new capacity that is better suited for the Special Forces.
+The Norwegian Government has announced that Bell 412 transport helicopters will be upgraded, and it is also expected that there will be investments in new helicopters.
+Norway has announced that it is buying six new Sikorsky MH-60R Seahawk helicopters for delivery in 2025-2027.
 In June 2022 the Norwegian Ministry of Defense announced that they are cancelling the contract with NH Industries on delivery of 14 NH-90 helicopters.
 The Norwegian Armed Forces will continue developing modernizing the Total Defense Concept, seeking to enhance civil-military cooperation.

-The Norwegian Space Agency (NSA) is considering an expansion of the space industry to include Jan Mayen, also due to its geographical advantages.
-The NSA is further looking to expand the cooperation with the United States, focusing on utilization of Norwegian infrastructure on Svalbard and in the Arctic.
+The Norwegian Space Agency (NSA) is considering an expansion of the space industry in the Arctic due to its geographical advantages.
 Satellite data received and read in these areas enable development within weather forecasting, climate, environmental monitoring, and research.
-The projects initiated by Norwegian space companies are to a large extent developed through national membership in the European Space Agency (ESA).
+The projects initiated by Norwegian space companies are largely developed through national membership in the European Space Agency (ESA).
 Norway participates in the EU programs Galileo, Copernicus, and Horizon 2020, and works closely with the U.S. space industry, including NASA.
 The space industry is a growth sector in Norway.
+Headquartered on the island of Andøya in northern Norway, Andøya Space is an aerospace company that provides services to science and engineering communities and serves as a rocket testing and launch site.
 In 2021, Andøya Space received USD 36 million from the Norwegian Government to establish a launch base for small satellites at Andøya.
+Andøya Spaceport is opening in November 2023.

 There has been high demand for commercial offshore helicopter service in Norway due to offshore activities.
 The oil and gas industry accounts for just under 10% of all domestic flights in Norway.